 Things you can do to reduce the temptation to binge drink include:

-Avoiding alcohol when you tend to binge is challenging because alcohol consumption is so accepted in today’s society.
-It’s easy to get alcohol and it’s so often a part of social situations.
-The good news is that there are resources available for those who want support.
+Avoiding alcohol when you tend to binge is challenging because heavy alcohol use is accepted in today’s society.
+However, there are resources available for those who need support.

 Call to find out how much your insurance will cover